prapr/prapr/README.md

 </targetModules>
 ```

-`excludedModules`: filtering our certain modules (e.g., the modules without test failures) for PraPR.
+`excludedModules`: filtering out certain modules (e.g., the modules without test failures) for PraPR.
 You can simply use it from the command line with `-DexcludedModules=firstModule,secondModule`, or from the `pom.xml`:

 ```xml
 <excludedModules>